Rāmānujācārya and the Viśiṣṭādvaita-vāda (specific monism, non-dualism with distinctions, or purified monism)

 Although Yamunācārya and Nāthamuni had previously propounded the Viśiṣṭādvaita philosophy, Rāmānujācārya was the first to be able to do it on a large scale, traveling extensively, defeating numerous philosophers, and establishing the devotion to Lord Nārāyaṇa as the proper path according to the Vedas.
 For centuries, his followers in the Sri Sampradāya have been debating with and defeating proponents of the monistic philosophy.

-Rāmānujācārya wrote the Sri-Bhāṣya, the first real challenge to the Śārīraka-Bhāṣya of Śaṅkarācārya.
-This commentary was the cornerstone of the Vaishnava refusal of the monistic philosophy.
-Even today, Vaishnavas still draw arguments from his commentary when faced with opposing arguments.
+Rāmānujācārya wrote the Sri-bhāṣya, the first real challenge to the Śārīraka-bhāṣya of Śankarācārya.
+This commentary was the cornerstone of the Vaiṣnava rejection of the monistic philosophy.
+Even today, Vaiṣnavas still draw arguments from his commentary when faced with opposing arguments.

-The Advaita philosophy of Śaṅkarācārya is based on the principle of absolute monism.
+The Advaita philosophy of Śankarācārya is based on the principle of absolute monism.
 Everything is Brahman, and there is nothing apart from Brahman, which is seen as homogeneous, undifferentiated, and without qualities or personality.
-The individual souls are nothing but parts of Brahman that have fallen into illusion, and the material world is false.
-When the soul becomes free from illusion, individuality finishes, and one merges back into Brahman.
+The individual souls are nothing but the same Brahman under the influence of illusion, and the material world is ultimately false.
+When the soul becomes free from illusion, individuality ends, and one merges back into Brahman.
 Therefore, only Brahman is reality.

-Rāmānujācārya strongly opposed these ideas, arguing that it's not possible to cultivate knowledge about an object without qualities.
+Rāmānujācārya strongly opposed these ideas, arguing that it’s not possible to cultivate knowledge about an object without qualities.
 Knowledge necessarily implies that the object of knowledge has certain qualities that can be known.
 Instead of an impersonal, undifferentiated Brahman, Rāmānujācārya brought the concept of a personal God, who has transcendental qualities.
-He is infinite, all-auspicious, omniscient, and omnipotent and is meant to be served by the infinitesimal souls.
+He is infinite, all-auspicious, omniscient, and omnipotent, and He is meant to be served by the infinitesimal souls.

 He explained that the Lord appears in five different features: